-Next, tumblr will offer you accounts that you can follow to get started.
-You have to choose a minimum of 5 topics, but you aren’t limited to any number above that.
-You can also choose subcategories once you click on the main topics.
+Next, Tumblr will offer you accounts that you can follow to get started.
+You have to at least 5 topics, but of course, the more the merrier.
+You can also choose subcategories that are nested under the main topics.

 This is the home screen you will see once registration is complete.
 That’s how easy it is to get started!
 You might want to spend some time looking for the right accounts to follow so that your feed will be relevant.

-The dashboard is a fascinating place because that’s how you discover new accounts.
-You can decide on what theme you prefer (more on that later), as well as how other successful tumblrs are adapting their pages and curating their content.
+A dashboard is a fascinating place because that’s how you discover new accounts.
+You can decide on what theme you prefer (more on that later), as well as how other successful Tumblr bloggers are adapting their pages and curating their content.

 A great place to start exploring is the Explore option which looks like a compass at the top of your screen.
 You can search tumblr using the search bar, or see the Recommended For You option at the top of the screen.